 Alabama Sheriff Legally Took $750,000 Meant To Feed Inmates, Bought Beach House

-A sheriff in Alabama took home as personal profit more than $750,000 that was budgeted to feed jail inmates — then purchased a $740,000 beach house, a reporter at the Birmingham News found.
+A sheriff in Alabama took home as personal profit more than $750,000 that was budgeted to feed jail inmates — and then purchased a $740,000 beach house, a reporter at The Birmingham News found.

-And that's perfectly legal in Alabama, according to state law and local officials.
+And it's perfectly legal in Alabama, according to state law and local officials.

-Alabama has a Depression-era law that allows sheriffs to "keep and retain" unspent money from jail food provision accounts.
+Alabama has a Depression-era law that allows sheriffs to "keep and retain" unspent money from jail food-provision accounts.
 Sheriffs across the state take excess money as personal income — and, in the event of a shortfall, are personally liable for covering the gap.

-Etowah County Sheriff Todd Entrekin told the Birmingham News that he follows that practice of taking extra money from the fund, saying, "the law says it's a personal account and that's the way I've always done it."
+Etowah County Sheriff Todd Entrekin told the News that he follows that practice of taking extra money from the fund, saying, "The law says it's a personal account and that's the way I've always done it."

-Sheriffs across the state do the same thing, and have for decades.
-In most cases, the public doesn't know how much money is involved, because sheriffs do not need to report extra income of less than $250,000 a year.
+Sheriffs across the state do the same thing and have for decades.
+In most cases, the public doesn't know how much money is involved because sheriffs do not need to report extra income of less than $250,000 a year.

-But in Etowah County that cap was exceeded, and the Birmingham News found the paper trail.
+But in Etowah County, that cap was exceeded, and the News found the paper trail.

 'Following the letter of the law'

-The Birmingham News discovered the eye-popping figures on ethics disclosures that Entrekin sent to the state: Over the course of three years, he received more than $750,000 in extra compensation from "Food Provisions."
+The News discovered the eye-popping figures on ethics disclosures that Entrekin sent to the state: Over the course of three years, he received more than $750,000 in extra compensation from "Food Provisions."

 The paper also found that Entrekin and his wife own several properties worth a combined $1.7 million, including a $740,000 four-bedroom house in Orange Beach, Ala., purchased in September.